inrialearninglab/ai4t/docs/2-Other-resources/2-Moocs-and-online-resources/2-1-Moocs-and-on-line-ressources-list.en.md

 ---
-title: Moocs and Online resources
+title: Moocs and On-line resources
 description: list of Moocs and resources about AI / AI and Education
 ---
 # Moocs and On-line resources